fernando-jascovich/xfel-r/readme.md

 ## Environment

-Using docker this repository contains 3 docker images for working in R.q
+Using docker this repository contains 3 docker images for working in R.
+All images have their correspondent build command in [Makefile](./Makefile).

 * base: base R lang installation and some libraries added (see [r-packages.R](./r-packages.R) and [r-packages-tidy.R](./r-packages-tidy.R))